 - 3 oz Cheddar Cheese, Shredded

-- 2 Tbsp Dried Parsley Flakes, Chopped (optional)
+- 2 tablespoon Dried Parsley Flakes, Chopped (optional)

 - Cook pasta al dente according to package directions.
 Drain and set aside.